BP-Media/bp-album/readme.txt

 * "Display all uploaded images in any template file"

 = 0.1.8 =
-* Added URL re-mapping functionality to fix 'Incorrect Image File URL Problem'
+* Added URL re-mapping functionality to fix "Incorrect Image File URL Problem"

 = 0.1.7 =
-* Fix the loader so it don't give error when updating/deactivating bp or when it is not installed.
+* Fixed the loader so it doesn't give an error when updating/deactivating BuddyPress or when it is not installed.
 * es_ES updated; fi_FI,he_IL added.

 = 0.1.6 =